GavinMunro/terra_web/README.md

     This code assumes that a key-pair for access to your AWS account has been installed at the default path:
     ~/.aws/aws_terraform.pub

     Once cloned from GitHub, run 'terraform apply' from the 'staging' subdirectory.
+Then browse to the output ELB hostname.
+Sometimes it is necessary to run apply twice if Nginx has yet to create the target filepath /var/www/index.html in the web servers.